Geometry matters: Exploring language examples at the decision boundary: Methods

-We now perform a Taylor expansion of the first term on the right hand side Since the expectation of score is zero and the first and last terms cancel out, we are left with.
+Since the expectation of score is zero and the first and last terms cancel out, we are left with.

-Where G is the FIM.
-By studying the eigenvalues of this matrix locally, we can quantify if small change in $\eta$ can cause a large change in the distribution over labels.
-We use the largest eigenvalue of the FIM as a score to quantify the ``difficulty'' of an example.
-We now propose the following algorithm to compute the FIM:
+By studying the eigenvalues of the fisher matrix, we can quantify the local distortion.
+As we see in Figure 1, the red sentence has a larger $\lambda_{max}$, resulting in a large change in the prob distribution.
+The blue sentence has a much smaller $\lambda_{max}$, meaning that perturbations around this sentence are less likely to affect $p(y \lvert x)$ and thus the model accuracy.

 After getting the eigenvalues of the FIM, we can use the largest eigenvalue $\lambda_{max}$ to quantify how fragile an example is to linguistic perturbation.
-At points with largest eigenvalues, smaller perturbations can be much more effective in changing the classifier output.
-These examples, thus, are also more confusing and more difficult for the model to classify. \\\\\\\\\\
+These examples, thus, are also more confusing and more difficult for the model to classify.
+We propose the following procedure to calculate $\lambda_{max}$